r-spatialecology/shar/paper.md

 # Methodological background

-Within the field of spatial point pattern analysis, there are two contrasting approaches to study species-habitat associations [@Plotkin2000; @Harms2001].
+Within the field of spatial point pattern analyzis, there are two contrasting approaches to study species-habitat associations [@Plotkin2000; @Harms2001].
 Both have in common that additionally to the spatial location of all objects, also raster data about the environmental conditions is required.
-In order to analyze species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomzing the data as null model data.
+In order to analyze species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model data.
-However, in order to control for potiential biotic processes, the spatial structure of the data must be preserved [@Plotkin2000; @Wiegand2014].
+However, in order to control for potential biotic processes, the spatial structure of the data must be preserved [@Plotkin2000; @Wiegand2014].
 Finally, species-habitat associations are present if species can be found more often in certain habitats in the data than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].

 The first approach to simulate null model data randomizes the environmental data, while keeping the object locations stable.
 This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].

 The second approach to simulate null model data randomizes the object locations, while keeping the environmental data stable.
-This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated anealing approach ("pattern reconstruction") [@Kirkpatrick1983].
+This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].

 # How to use the package